Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 The date and time the Packaging was updated.

-### Parcel<T>
+### Parcel<T: Codable>

 #### Description

-Data model containing information about the parcel to be shipped.
+Base Data model containing information about the parcel to be shipped.
 The generic type is the type of the metadata class/struct model.
 The default is usually set to [EmptyMetadata](#emptymetadata).

 #### Properties

 `description: String`

 A short description with details about the Parcel and it's content.

-`packagingId: String`

-The unique Id used to identify the Packaging used to keep the Items in the Parcel.

 `currency: String`